Cheesy Spinach-Stuffed Shells

 - Spread 1 cup sauce into a 13x9-in. baking dish coated with cooking spray.
 Fill pasta shells with cheese mixture; place in baking dish, overlapping ends slightly.
 Spoon remaining sauce over top.

-- Bake, covered, 40-45 minutes or until heated through.
+- Bake, covered, until heated through, 40-45 minutes.
 Uncover; sprinkle with remaining cheeses.
-Bake 5 minutes longer or until cheese is melted.
+Bake until cheese is melted, about 5 minutes longer.
 Let stand 5 minutes before serving.
 If desired, sprinkle with additional basil.
-Yield: 12 servings.